 Each country has their own rules about the age of Junior Rangers.
 Most commonly, they are aged between 7 and 18 years old.

 Junior Rangers, like Rangers, are well connected between different countries.
 There are existing exchange programs like Junior Ranger Camps in several countries.
 ERF works very well together with the Junior Ranger program from the Europarc Federation

 Currently there are Junior Ranger Programs running in these countries (Map of EUROPARC)

 How can I start a Junior Ranger Program in my area?

 You are working as a Ranger and want to establish a Junior Ranger Program within your Nature Reserve or Area of Outstanding Natural Beauty?
-Just check one of the listed European JR-programs and get in touch with your national organisation.
+Use these ERF guidelines to build up step by step a JR program in your area OR: Just check one of the listed European JR-programs and get in touch with your national organisation.
 If you need more help feel free to contact the ERF Project Officer or the Europarc Federation for more details.